-The Canadian Centre for Architecture (CCA) is pleased to launch the 2016 edition of its Visiting Scholar Program.
-The Program welcomes applications from architects, urban planners, landscape architects, other professionals active in critical practices related to the built environment and scholars with varying levels of experience who are carrying out research on architecture from any disciplinary perspective.
+The Canadian Centre for Architecture (CCA) is pleased to launch the 2017 edition of its Visiting Scholar Program.
+The program welcomes applications from architects, urban planners, landscape architects and other professionals active in critical practices related to the built environment, as well as scholars with varying levels of experience who are carrying out research on architecture from any disciplinary perspective.

 The CCA’s Visiting Scholar Program supports innovative, advanced research from a broad interdisciplinary perspective on the history, theory and criticism of architecture and design.
 In recent years, the CCA has worked with scholars and professionals whose fields range from literature, anthropology and philosophy to urban planning, landscape design and emerging digital technology in architecture.

-The Visiting Scholar Program welcomes research proposals in areas that engage with the relationship between contemporary design theory, digital processes in architecture and current social, cultural and political issues.
-Projects that incorporate changes in professional practices and the development of new media technologies are particularly welcomed.
-The Program also encourages research projects that explore specific archives in depth, make use of the CCA Collection as a primary source and build a critical analysis of themes present in the photographic collection.
+Among other possible topics, the Visiting Scholar Program welcomes research proposals in areas that engage with the relationship between contemporary design theory, digital processes in architecture and current social, cultural and political issues.
+Projects that explore changes in professional practices and the development of new media technologies are particularly encouraged.
+The program also welcomes research projects that explore specific archives in depth, make use of the CCA Collection as a primary source and build a critical analysis of themes present in the photographic collection.
 No specific chronological or thematic restrictions apply.
 Proposals may also interpret history in the most comprehensive sense, as a catalogue of ideas, events and actions.

 Visiting Scholars are asked to integrate their individual research projects into current initiatives at the CCA.
 They are requested to present their research in progress in a public lecture, participate in seminar activities and conferences organized during their residency and contribute written content to be published on the website.
 The aim of the program is to nurture intellectual exchange within the CCA and among the scholarly community in Montreal and internationally.

-The 2016 Visiting Scholar Program welcomes applications from architects, planners, landscape designers, photographers, scholars and critics in relevant fields.
-Applicants must submit a research proposal that takes into consideration the purpose of the Program and the goals of the CCA.
-The CCA strongly encourages applicants whose research projects involve consulting recent acquisitions to confirm the availability of these materials before submitting a proposal.
-Please contact the CCA by email: firstname.lastname@example.org.
+Applicants must submit a research proposal that takes into consideration the purpose of the program and the goals of the CCA.
+The CCA strongly encourages those applicants whose research projects involve consulting recent acquisitions to confirm the availability of these materials before submitting a proposal.
+Please contact the CCA by email at firstname.lastname@example.org.

 Appointments will be made through an open application and a selection process conducted by an international jury.
 Criteria for selection are the originality of the project, its significance for the major lines of research fostered by the CCA, its feasibility in relation to CCA resources and the candidate’s intellectual contribution to the relevant field.
-Residencies will be granted for periods of two months (Spring–Summer 2016), to be determined according to CCA Programs.
-Visiting Scholars will receive competitive research stipends, financial support to cover traveling costs, logistical help with relocation, a workspace at the CCA and administrative aid as needed.
+Residencies will be granted for periods of two months (Spring–Summer 2017), to be determined in accordance with the CCA.
+Visiting Scholars will receive competitive research stipends, financial support to cover travel costs, logistical help with relocation, a workspace at the CCA and administrative aid as needed.

-The Study Centre’s Consultative Committee, composed of Guido Beltramini, Brigitte Shim, Jeffrey T. Schnapp, Philip Ursprung (external members), Phyllis Lambert, Mirko Zardini, Giovanna Borasi, Maristella Casciato (internal members), reviewed 42 proposals from 16 different countries and awarded fellowships to the following scholars.
+The Study Centre’s Consultative Committee, composed of Guido Beltramini, Brigitte Shim, Jeffrey T. Schnapp, Philip Ursprung (external members), Phyllis Lambert, Mirko Zardini, Giovanna Borasi and Maristella Casciato (internal members), reviewed thirty-five proposals from fifteen different countries and awarded fellowships to the following scholars: